For teaching purposes only; do not review, quote or abstract.

 [Note: All Basque words are in Italics and Bold-faced Green]

 It has been suggested that an ancient Saharan language was used by linguists to invent all the "Indo-European" and Semitic languages, including Sanskrit, Greek, Latin, German, Hebrew, Yiddish etc. (Nyland 2001).
 This was done with the use of different formulaic manipulations of the Saharan vocabulary, creating largely invented (non-genetic) language "families".
 Nyland has now proposed several hypotheses and a theory on the origin of these languages (see Theory).
-In Genesis 11:1 this language is said to be spoken in the whole world, and therefore should be called the Universal Language, which had been the language of the first civilization on earth, located in North Africa and the Near East.
-It is still spoken in an altered form by the Dravidians of India, the Basques of Euskadi and the Ainu of Japan.
+In Genesis 11:1 this language is said to be spoken in the whole world, and therefore should be called the Universal Language, which had been the language of the first civilization on earth, located in Africa and the Near East.
+Indeed it may have been developed by the Igbo of West Africa (see (see Catherine Acholonu).
+Forms of the languare are still spoken by the Dravidians of India, the Basques of Euskadi and the Ainu of Japan.
 In Genesis 11:7 we are told: "Come, let us confuse their language that they may no longer understand one another's speech".
 The clergy of both Judaism and Christianity considered this a biblical command and have spent an enormous, and long sustained effort to enforce this belief.
 The formula used by them in most of the artificially constructed vocabularies is called the "vowel-interlocking" or "VCV formula".
 Because the Basque language is the closest to the ancient Saharan language and has the best English dictionary, this will be called Basque from now on.
 In most cases, the first 2nd, 3rd or 4th letters of each Basque word were agglutinated into a new word (agglutinate = to unite or combine into a group) .
 After this was done, some or many of the vowels and h's were removed according to a plan to give the new words special characteristics.
 In Hebrew most, if not all, of the vowels were removed for writing, but not for speaking.
 For example, Talmud, was spelled 'lmd' but pronounced 'tal-mud', from Basque tala - mudapen, watch out - alteration: "Watch out for alteration", which is basic to an oral law.

 It is the task of the linguistic archaeologist to look at languages before the invention of writing, to search the very roots of such languages; the subject could also be called pre-historical linguistics but that name would still be part of the fortress called linguistics.
 To make this process at least plausible, other disciplines such as religion, mythology, archaeology and historical linguistics must be included, while earlier research and hypotheses in this field should be carefully re-examined.